openstack/governance/resolutions/20181024-python-update-process.rst

   distributions specifically identified in the Project Testing Interface
   <pti-linux-distros>` at the beginning of the development cycle.
 * Each Python 3 version that was still used in any integration tests at the beginning of the development cycle.
-(This category is neccessary to ensure that projects don't break other projects' integration tests before those tests have completely migrated to newer distributions.)
-Support for these versions can be dropped once all integration tests have migrated.
+(This category is necessary to ensure that projects don't break other projects' integration tests before those tests have completely migrated to newer distributions.)
+Testing for these versions can be dropped once all integration tests have migrated.

-Where the supported versions are not contiguous, any intermediate minor versions may be tested if the TC judges it likely that they may need to be supported in a future release.
+Where the tested versions are not contiguous, any intermediate minor versions may be tested if the TC judges it likely that they may need to be tested in a future release.
 However only periodic jobs (not check or gate jobs) are needed for these versions.

 This decision will be encoded in a Zuul template for unit tests named ``openstack-python3-<releasename>-jobs``, containing:

-* Voting check and gate jobs for each of the supported minor versions of py3
+* Voting check and gate jobs for each of the selected minor versions of py3
-* A periodic job for each intermediate minor version of py3 that may be supported in a future release, if any exist
+* A periodic job for each intermediate minor version of py3 that may need to be fully tested in a future release, if any exist

-The TC will set an :doc:`OpenStack-wide goal <../goals/index>` for each repo, prior to the end of the release, to:
+The TC will set an :doc:`OpenStack-wide goal <../goals/index>` for the cycle that project teams update each repo to:

-* update its Zuul config to the template for that release;
+* change its Zuul config to the template for that release;
 * declare support for the tested versions in its PyPI package; and
-* update tox's default environment list.
+* configure tox's default environment list to match.

 If the new Zuul template contains test jobs that were not in the previous one, the goal champion(s) may choose to update the *previous* template to add a